 - The Cornelius Chronicles: Cornelius Brunner, the bodily fusion of Jerry Cornelius and Miss Brunner and the proclaimed Messiah of the Age of Science, is this in spades.

 - Okoya in Star Shards Chronicles.
 In the third book, s/he makes enough money selling hirself in the streets of Amsterdam for three days to buy first class plane tickets and rent a room at a luxury resort.

 - Averted in Lois McMaster Bujold's Vorkosigan Saga: Bel Thorne, the Betan hermaphrodite, spends most of the books flirting with Miles, who never takes it up because he can't help seeing Bel Thorne as a man.

-- The Ancient Greeks believed in Hermaphroditus; a being with an ideal combination of male and female traits, child of the beautiful gods Hermes and Aphrodite.
-Yep, everyone wants hir!
+- Classical Mythology: The Ancient Greeks believed in Hermaphroditus; a being with an ideal combination of male and female traits, son of the beautiful gods Hermes and Aphrodite.
+Yep, everyone wants him!

 - In Dungeons & Dragons, invoked by Malcanthet, queen of Succubi, using a combination of shapeshifting, spells, and pheromones.
 Some people are aware that she is a hermaphrodite and seek her out because of it.